wewelove/electron-tuto/README.md

   </h1>
   <sup>
     <br />
-   A Electron Starter Boilerplate with Vue 3, Vue Router 4, Pinia 2, Vite 2, Eslint, Axios, Jest and More.
+   A Electron Starter Boilerplate with Vue 3, Vue Router 4, Pinia 2, Bulma, Eslint, Axios, Jest and More.
 Start creating your macOS and Windows apps right now!</em>
     <br />
     <br /